-- All techniques discussed so far, DP, MC, and TD, focus on value-functions, not policies. - ▶ Value-function is also called critic, thus critic-only methods. - Value-based techniques are inherently indirect in learning approximate value-function and extracting near-optimal policy. - Overview over DP, MC, and TD in [Sutton and Barto, 1998] and [Szepesvári, 2009]. - Problems: - Closeness to optimal policy cannot be quantified. - Focus is on deterministic instead of on stochastic policies.
+- All techniques discussed so far, DP, MC, and TD, focus on value-functions, not policies. - Value-function is also called critic, thus critic-only methods. - Value-based techniques are inherently indirect in learning approximate value-function and extracting near-optimal policy. - Overview over DP, MC, and TD in [Sutton and Barto, 1998] and [Szepesvári, 2009]. - Problems: - Closeness to optimality cannot be quantified. - Continous action spaces have to be discretized in order to fit into MDP model. - Focus is on deterministic instead of on stochastic policies.